-Are you excited to buy a house in 2018?
+Are you excited to buy a house this year?
 You may be able to afford a low rate FHA home loan program for several reasons.
 FHA home loans are insured by the Federal Housing Administration, and feature more flexible underwriting standards than conventional loans.
 FHA home loan requirements are easier than most conventional loans and that’s why they are so popular with first time buyers who have past credit problems and who are seeking lower down payment options.

-If someone suggest a FHA loan, you may be saying to yourself, how much can I afford with FHA and what are these mortgages are all about?
+If someone suggest a FHA home loan, you may be saying to yourself, how much can I afford with FHA and what are these mortgages are all about?
 These FHA mortgages have been helping renters become homeowners for over eight decades with competitive interest rates, low fees, low down-payment requirements and forgiving credit standards.
-Keep reading to learn more about the 2018 FHA requirements and basics of FHA home loans.
+Keep reading to learn more about the FHA income loan requirements and basics of FHA home loans.

 Why FHA Home Loan Requirements Are Obtainable for Most House Buyers This Year

 Most home owners today do not have the funds to put 20% down on a home.
 The cost of a home in many parts of the country is $300,000 or more.
 If people needed to put down 20%, very few of us could buy a home!

 People turn to FHA house loans in part because they only require in many cases a mere 3.5% down payment.
 This allows millions of more people to be able to buy a home.

 Many who want to buy a home choose FHA home loans because you can have a low credit score and still buy a home.
 For example, if you have at least a 580 FICO score, you will be able to usually get a home with only that 3.5% down payment.

 With a low credit score, FHA home loans also give you access to low interest rates.
 These days, you might be able to score an interest rate on an FHA mortgage fixed for 30 years in the 4% range.
 You can get such a low rate because the loan is guaranteed by FHA.
 If you do not pay, FHA pays back the lender much of the loan.